AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_Logger.rst

 Logging
 ________

 RoadRunner has extensive logging system.
-Many internal methods will log extensive details to either the clog (typically stderr) or a user specified file path.
+Many internal methods will log extensive details (in full color) to either the clog (typically stderr) or a user specified file path.
 Internally, the RoadRunner logging system is currently implemented by the Poco (http://pocoproject) logging system.

 Future versions will include a Logging Listener, so that the RoadRunner log will log messages to a user specified function.

+The logging system is highly configurable, users have complete control over the color and format of the logging messages.

 All methods of the Logger are static, they are available immediately upon loading the RoadRunner package.